quicwg/base-drafts/draft-ietf-quic-recovery.md

 If there are unacknowledged in-flight packets still pending, they should be marked as lost.
-To compensate for the reduced reordering resilience, the sender SHOULD set an alarm for a small period of time.
+To compensate for the reduced reordering resilience, the sender SHOULD set a timer for a small period of time.
 If the unacknowledged in-flight packets are not acknowledged during this time, then these packets MUST be marked as lost.

-An endpoint SHOULD set the alarm such that a packet is marked as lost no earlier than 1.25 * max(SRTT, latest_RTT) since when it was sent.
+An endpoint SHOULD set the timer such that a packet is marked as lost no earlier than 1.25 * max(SRTT, latest_RTT) since when it was sent.

 Using max(SRTT, latest_RTT) protects from the two following cases: